 There are even new risks for insurers - for example someone injuring themselves by tripping over your charging cable in the street could potentially sue.

-Hybrids though get around the limitations of EVs due to range and battery capacity.
+Hybrids get around the limitations of EVs due to range and battery capacity.
 For shorter journeys you can travel on electric charge, switching over to petrol for greater speed and longer distances.
-Giving customers lower carbon emissions and according to the AA with fuel efficiency that is 15-30% more than conventional cars.
+This gives customers lower carbon emissions.
+According to the AA they provide fuel efficiency that is 15-30% more than conventional cars.

 When buying a new car, it’s a good idea to check, the insurance group rating of the exact model - the higher the group number the higher the premium is likely to be.

-Insurance groups range from 1 to 50, with the car’s placing decided by a panel of experts, who assess the reliability, cost of repair, safety and performance of the cars currently on the market.
+Insurance groups range from 1 to 50, with the car’s placing decided by a panel of experts, which assesses the reliability, cost of repair, safety and performance of the cars currently on the market.

 Insurers are not required to follow the advisory group ratings, it’s best to compare premiums before making any purchasing decision based on the insurance group.

 There are a range of other factors affecting premiums including age, location, what type of cover is sought and driving history all have an impact on cost.
 It’s best to shop around using our comparison site.
-The range of hybrids available on the market is wide, choice is growing abundant.
-Insurance cover will have an impact on your choice.
+The range of hybrids available on the market is wide, and choice is growing.
+Insurance cover may well have an impact on your choice.

 Here are the 10 cheapest hybrids cars to insure at the moment, according to Thacham: